Scroll down to find the artisan.

 937-393-2747

-We invite children and adults to play with simple Appalachian wood and fabric toys: The dancer and whooies (which Hal carves at the booth), tops with launchers, climbing bears, various puzzles, and dolls.
+She invites children and adults to play with simple Appalachian wood and fabric toys: The dancer and whooies, tops with launchers, climbing bears, various puzzles, and dolls.

-As professional educators, we cannot resist the opportunity to teach why these things were made, how they were made, why they were made of certain materials, and how they worked.
+As a past professional educator, she cannot resist the opportunity to teach why these things were made, how they were made, why they were made of certain materials, and how they worked.

 ______________________________________________________________